-SRGs are collections of requirements applicable to a given technology family.
-SRGs represent an intermediate step between Control Correlation Identifiers (CCIs) and Security Technical Implementation Guides (STIGs).
+Security Requirements Guides are collections of requirements applicable to a given technology family.
+They represent an intermediate step between Control Correlation Identifiers (CCIs) and Security Technical Implementation Guides (STIGs).
 CCIs represent discrete, measurable, and actionable items sourced from Information Assurance (IA) controls defined in a policy, such as the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-53.
 STIGs provide product-specific information for validating and attaining compliance with requirements defined in the SRG for that product's technology area.

 There are four core SRGs: Application, Network, Operating System, and Policy.
 Each addresses the applicable CCIs in the context of the technology family.
-Subordinate to the core SRGs, there are Technology SRGs developed to address the technologies at a more granular level.
+Subordinate to the core SRGs, Technology SRGs are developed to address the technologies at a more granular level.

-This [Technology] SRG is based on the [Parent SRG].
-This [Technology] SRG contains general check and fix information that can be utilized for products for which STIGs do not exist.
+This DNS SRG is based on the Application SRG.
+The DNS SRG contains general check and fix information that can be used for products for which STIGs do not exist.